Getting your Trinity Audio player ready...

 More like spending the morning battling a supernatural moth and improvising my project.

-“I want to excel again, move out of the funk plaguing me.
+“I’m trying to excel again, sir.
+I’m working hard to get past the funk I’m in.
 Things are happening, and I’m discovering myself.
 Hellie is a big part of that.
 If I can make this work, I can get back on the academic track and work toward being the Bramwell-Gates you and my mother have guided me to be.”

 “You understand I want what’s best for you, right?”